samedbayndr/FeedIT/README.md

 # FeedIT
  FeedIT is a game developed for PC platform.
 Documentation, implementation and testing took an average of three month.
-Presented as a final project.
+Presented as a graduation project.
 The project was published with the permission of my team.

 Trailer: https://youtu.be/cxcxcDgcwI4